ChristmasSun/polymarket-sim/README.md

 4. open http://localhost:3000

-orders stored in local json file (data folder) so doesnt need to always be running for ur orders to save etc it just caches price data on reload etc
+orders stored in local json file (data folder) so doesnt need to always be running for ur orders to save etc it just caches price data on reload etc set with $10000 at start. u can change this line 19 app/page.tsx if u want